Ralph J. Napolitano Jr., DPM, CWSP, FACFAS

 About Dr. Napolitano

-“I strive to educate my patients thoroughly about their problems and offer a comprehensive and holistic treatment plan both medical and surgical.
-I believe healthy feet are the foundation for healthy living and will do my very best at all times to keep you active and moving along life’s journey—whatever your interests and wherever your feet may take you.”
+“I strive to educate my patients thoroughly about their problem and offer a comprehensive and holistic treatment plan both medical and surgical.
+I believe healthy feet are the foundation for healthy living and will do my very best at all times to keep you active and moving along life’s journey—Whatever your interests and wherever your feet may take you.”

 When not practicing medicine, Dr. Napolitano enjoys spending time with his wife and their two children.
 His broad interests include music, golf, fishing, and mountain biking.
-Volunteer and philanthropic endeavors have included serving on the Board at the Stonybrook Early Learning Center, serving as a Committee Member for the Cub Scouts of America and participating in the medical team for the Arnold Schwarzenegger Sports and Fitness Classic.
 Of particular interest is jazz music.
 His main instrument is the trumpet.
 Over the years he has studied and performed with members of The Columbus Symphony Orchestra, The Columbus Jazz Orchestra and the Saturday Night Live Band.

 Education & Certifications